 U.S. Ambassador to the U.N.
 John Bolton on the Obama Administration’s handling of Iran’s nuclear program and ISIS.

-FBN's Peter Barnes on the U.S.-Iran temporary nuclear agreement.
+FBN’s Peter Barnes on the cost of a nuclear weapon ban in Scotland.